-What Happens After a Home Buyers Offer is Accepted?
+What Happens After a Home Buyer's Offer is Accepted?

-The Home Buying Process is Just Getting Started
+The Process is Just Getting Started

 You might think that you need your agent solely to help with the initial negotiations, but there are often challenges that can crop up all the way to closing that require finessing.

 For starters, do not buy a car, do not make any major purchases, try not to add additional debt to any credit cards and, above all, this does not go without saying: do not quit your job.
 It's important not to alter your personal financial situation during this time.
 Hang tight for a month or two to focus on closing your transaction.

 3 Things That Can go Wrong After a Purchase Offer is Accepted